All About Hydro-Jetting and Why You Need It

 It's not a rattler in your residence.
 These odd noises could be telling that you might have a clogged or blocked vent stack.

-The vent stack is a frequently overlooked part of a plumbing, sewer and drain system.
+The vent stack is a frequently overlooked part of a plumbing, sewer, and drain system.
 This pipe extends to the roof, from the sewer system, releasing harmful gases and keeping water pressure flowing smoothly out to the sewer line.
-Don't forget cleaning the vent stack, as this might be the root of a problem.
+Don't forget to clean the vent stack, as this might be the root of the problem.

 Pungent smells generally mean something is wrong no matter where you find them.

 It could be something as simple as an empty P-trap; if so, count yourself lucky.
 The P-trap puts a moisture barrier in place that blocks odor from backing into the home.
 Perhaps you were away during a long summer weekend, and the moisture evaporated.